cj1128/handmade-hero/README.md

 - Rename `canonical_position` to `world_position`
 - Make Y axis go upward
-- RESOURCE: a great book about typology, Galois' Dream: Group Theory and Differential Equations
+- RESOURCE: a great book about typology: *Galois' Dream: Group Theory and Differential Equations*
 - Remove TileMapX and TileMapY
 - Define `tile_map_position`
 - 24-bit for tilemap and 8-bit for tiles